Efficient Finite Initialization with Partial Norms for Tensorized Neural Networks and Tensor Networks Algorithms: General Tensor network initialization protocol FTNR

 \subsection{Frobenius Tensor Network Renormalization Initialization protocol}

-If we have a tensor network $\mathcal{A}$, representing a $n_A\times m_A$ matrix whose Frobenius norm $||\mathcal{A}||_F$ is infinite (larger than our computer can store), zero (smaller than our computer precision), or outside a certain range of values, we will want to normalize the elements of our tensor network so that the norm $||\mathcal{B}||_F$ of the new tensor network $\mathcal{B}$ is equal to a given number $F$.
+If we have a tensor network $\mathcal{A}$, representing a $n_A\times m_A$ matrix whose Frobenius norm $||\mathcal{A}||_F$ is infinite (larger than our computer can store), zero (smaller than our computer precision), or outside a certain range of values, we will want to normalize the elements of our tensor network so that the norm $||\mathcal{B}||_F$ of the new tensor network $\mathcal{B}$ is equal to a given number $F>0$.
 We assume that the tensor represented by this tensor network has a smooth distribution in the values of its elements, due to a smooth distribution also of the elements of the nodes of its tensor network \cite{Gradient}.
-We also assume $F=n_Am_A$, but we see that another number can be easily chosen.
-To normalize the norm of the $\mathcal{A}$ tensor with $N$ nodes, we only have to divide the elements of each of its nodes by $||\mathcal{A}||_F^{1/N}$.

-Since we cannot divide the elements by 0 or infinity, we use the following logic.
-If the total norm is infinite (zero), there will exist a value of $n<N$ such that ${}^{pF}||\mathcal{A}||_{n,N}$ is finite and non-zero such that ${}^{pF}||\mathcal{A}||_{n+1,N}$ is infinite (zero).
-This is because each step, we add a new node to the partial square norm, we multiply by a new value, so infinity (zero) will appear after a certain number of nodes, being the partial square norm with one node less a valid number to divide by.
+For a matrix of size $n_A\times m_A$ with entrywise scale of order one, a natural Frobenius target scales like $F=O(\sqrt{n_Am_A})$, although other heuristic targets can also be chosen.